 KRAYER: For me, the best part of being a routesetter is watching climbers grow and have an amazing time on climbs I created.
 Same thing goes for watching climbers compete on comp climbs I set.
 I also really enjoy when people talk to me about my climbs, whether they are complimenting, criticizing, or just have specific beta questions.

 The biggest challenges involve constantly coming up with new and inspired routes, as well as just general fatigue—brain fatigue to be specific.
-During a day of setting, and more often during a hard week of comp setting, there are so many decisions to be made and things to consider.
+During a day of setting, and more often during a hard week of comp setting, there are so many decisions to make and things to consider.
 I have fallen/slid down the ladder, smashed my hand between a hold and the wall with my drill, and straight-up split my head open from walking into a ladder at the end of long, exhausting comp weeks.
 I always end up laughing it off because it is ultimately quite comical despite the pain.

 CBJ: And what influences your setting?